ESA Laws

 therapist listening to woman

-When the appointment date comes, attend your evaluation session to talk about your symptoms.
+When your appointment date comes, attend your session to talk about your symptoms.
 As you consult with your doctor, discuss emotional support animals as an option.
 If you already have a pet and their presence provides comfort and helps you cope with your symptoms, mentioning this to your doctor can help them decide.

 5) Get Your ESA Letter

-Once your doctor decides that an emotional support animal is a good option, they will write you an ESA letter.
-Provide the details your LMHP asks to complete your emotional support animal letter, such as your ESA’s type, breed, and other basic details.
-Your ESA letter will also detail your diagnosis and why your doctor is writing it.
+Provide the details your LMHP asks to complete your emotional support animal letter, such as your ESA’s type, breed, and other basic details; your letter will state your need for an ESA, an essential part of requesting accommodations.

 When obtaining your ESA letter, inspect it for your therapist’s license number, contact information, and handwritten signature.
 Without these, your ESA letter won’t be valid.

-New Hampshire ESA FAQs
+New Hampshire ESA Law FAQs

 Do you still have questions about ESAs in New Hampshire?
 We answer the most common ones below.